Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_filament.md

 If your printer knows when it has run out of filament, it can abort the job, or it can pause while you load new filament.
 To do this the printer needs to have a filament-out sensor attached.

-The filament sensor may be a simple switch that detects the presence of filament, or a sensor that measures filament motion (e.g. laser, magnetic or pulsed filament monitor), or both.
+The filament sensor may be a simple switch that detects the presence of filament, or a sensor that measures filament motion (e.g. laser, rotating magnet or pulsed filament monitor), or both.

 There are two Duet3D products for precise motion detection with direction: